 Maintenance and Replacement – Owner’s Standard Practice

-Maintenance and replacement (including redecoration) must be in accordance with the standard practice for the concerned as established by the owner.
+Maintenance and replacement (including redecoration) must be in accordance with the standard practice for the project concerned as established by the owner.

 Owner Responsibility

 The owner is responsible for performing all of the owner responsibilities under the Agreement and the HAP contract.
 24 CFR part 982.452 applies as follows: